-The University of Florida’s Southeast Center for Integrated Metabolomics (SECIM) provides resources to scientists interested in metabolomics, including education programs, metabolomics services, development of new technologies, and pilot funding.
+The University of Florida’s Southeast Center for Integrated Metabolomics (SECIM) provides resources to scientists interested in metabolomics, including education programs, metabolomics services, and pilot funding.
 SECIM launched in 2013 with a five-year grant from the National Institutes of Health (news release) and joined a national consortium that includes five other regional centers and a data repository and coordinating center funded by the NIH Common Fund.
 Learn more about the consortium at www.metabolomicsworkbench.org.

 Sleuth Through Real Metabolomics Cases